euricodande12/vidtube/README.md

 - **HTML:** Structure of the web pages.
 - **CSS:** Styling and layout of the web pages.
 - **JavaScript:** Minimal scripts for added interactivity.

+## Live Demo

+Check out the live demo of the project [here](https://euricodande12.github.io/vidtube/).

+## Usage
+Feel free to explore and modify the code to understand better how HTML and CSS work together to create responsive web pages.
+This project is ideal for beginners looking to learn the basics of web development.

+## Contributing
+Contributions are welcome!
+Feel free to open an issue or submit a pull request if you have suggestions or improvements.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Acknowledgments
+YouTube for the inspiration.
+Various online tutorials and documentation for HTML, CSS, and JavaScript.

+## Contact
+For any questions or feedback, please reach out to euricodande12@gmail.com.